“If you want to be a writer, you must do two things above all others; read a lot and write a lot.” — Stephen King

 Literacy Studies for Teachers

 The online Master of Education in Curriculum and Instruction — Literacy Studies program at the University of Texas at Arlington provides a variety of advanced coursework for teachers who want to improve student literacy.
-Students of this program may pursue professional certification for a number of roles or areas such as Reading Specialist, English as a Second Language, and Master Reading Teacher (MRT).
+Students of this program may pursue professional certification for a number of roles or in high-need areas such as Reading Specialist and English as a Second Language.